The Case For Upskilling

 Creativity and innovation are much sought-after skills in today’s workplace.
 So much so, 94% of hiring managers say it’s important to evaluate an applicant's creativity when evaluating a job candidate, while LinkedIn boldly claimed it is the most important skill in the world.

-Encouraging and cultivating creativity is beneficial to both individuals and the company in which they work.
+Encouraging and fostering creativity at work is beneficial to both individuals and the company in which they work.
 Creativity benefits individuals as when we’re engaged in creative work that we enjoy, it reduces anxiety and stress and improves cognitive function.
 For organizations, creativity enables individuals to discover and further develop ideas and combine diverse elements of information to form original ideas, innovations, and solutions to problems.

 To develop creativity in individuals, they need to understand why creativity is essential, how it takes on different forms, and the common roadblocks to creativity, as well as have the chance to practice being creative in environments that have little to no risk.
 Fortunately, the right training program will check all of these boxes.